spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/configure_OIDC.md

 ## Next Steps

-Now you are ready to create the VMO profile.
-Refer to [Create the VMO Profile](/vm-management/vm-packs-profiles/create-vmo-profile) for guidance.
+You are now ready to create the VMO profile.
+Refer to [Create the VMO Profile](../vm-packs-profiles/create-vmo-profile.md) for guidance.